-This graph shows the affective dimension, meaning that you connect emotionally with this aspect, without necessarily engaging into action.
-We don't have enough data to report on your understanding of this topic.
+This graph shows the affective dimension, meaning that you connect emotionally with this aspect, without necessarily having full understanding about it.
+We don't have enough data to report if or how your feelings impact your behaviors related to this aspect.